gate/gateapi-go/docs/MultiCollateralLoanApi.md

                              }
                             )
     type_ := "collateral" // string - Currency type: collateral - Collateral currency, borrow - Borrowing currency
-    currency := "BTC" // string - When it is a collateral currency, multiple currencies can be provided separated by commas; when it is a borrowing currency, only one currency can be provided.
+    currency := "BTC" // string - When it is a collateral currency, multiple currencies can be passed separated by commas; when it is a borrowing currency, only one currency can be passed

     result, _, err := client.MultiCollateralLoanApi.ListUserCurrencyQuota(ctx, type_, currency)
     if err != nil {